veeneck/ryan.blog/content/blog/a-lot-changes-in-six-years.md

 ### Tons of Stuff & Things

 I was a bit surprised to see the ridiculous amount of projects and buzzwords.
-[Compass](http://compass-style.org), [Bourbon](https://www.bourbon.io), [Neat](https://neat.bourbon.io), [Suzy](http://oddbird.net/susy/), [20 other Sass mixins](http://www.webdesigndev.com/sass-mixin-libraries/), [Gulp](https://gulpjs.com), [npm](https://www.npmjs.com), [Webpack](https://webpack.js.org), [Angular](https://angularjs.org), [React](https://reactjs.org), [Vue](https://vuejs.org), [Foundation](https://foundation.zurb.com), [Grunt](https://gruntjs.com), [Hover](http://ianlunn.github.io/Hover/), [Animate](https://daneden.github.io/animate.css/), [PhotoSwipe](http://photoswipe.com) and on and on and on.
+[Compass](http://compass-style.org), [Bourbon](https://www.bourbon.io), [Neat](https://neat.bourbon.io), [Suzy](http://oddbird.net/susy/), [20 other Sass mixins](http://www.webdesigndev.com/sass-mixin-libraries/), [Gulp](https://gulpjs.com), [npm](https://www.npmjs.com), [Webpack](https://webpack.js.org), [Angular](https://angularjs.org), [React](https://reactjs.org), [Vue](https://vuejs.org), [Foundation](https://foundation.zurb.com), [Grunt](https://gruntjs.com), [Hover](http://ianlunn.github.io/Hover/), [Animate](https://daneden.github.io/animate.css/), [PhotoSwipe](http://photoswipe.com) and [on and on and on](https://www.keycdn.com/blog/web-development-tools/).
 Each aspect of web development has an array of specialized tools.
 It is a bit overwhelming, which is probably why I grated towards things I knew.
 I couldn't find a consensus starter pack of tools, so I still am unsure of which ones are worth spending time on.

-### Mailing Lists Can Be Static

-General note on trend of static.
-Solve mailing list by using Zapier an dMailchimp. will follow up with article.

 ---

-That about sums it up.
+That about sums it up for now.
+The core concepts are all familiar, and layers have been added on top.
+Figuring out which layers have lasting power is the tricky part.
+I'll probably throw together another site with slightly different tools for research.
+Them, on to the new JavaScript world.